All About Writing & Rhetoric

 Click HERE to a special podcast with author, Paul Kortepeter, that addresses this subject in more detail (along with other important notes on the Writing & Rhetoric series.
 Thank you to Jennifer Dow and Asley Woleben from The Classical Homeschool Podcast for sharing this!

-At ROCK Academy: If your child is entering 3rd or 4th grade and using W&R for the first time at Level 1 and using Books 1&2, your student should be able to write a complete, logical sentence with a capital letter and end mark.
+If your child is entering 3rd or 4th grade at ROCK Academy and using W&R for the first time at Level A, using Book 1: Fable, your student should be able to write a complete, logical sentence with a capital letter and end mark.
 The process of holding a pencil and writing should be fairly easy for your child.

 Helpful things to understand Writing & Rhetoric:

-HERE is a document that tells why we use W&R, as well as “Students Will Learn” for each level of the program.
-Read through these bullet points to determine if your child is at this level or not.
+HERE is a document which gives a description of what each book covers.
+Read through the chart to determine if your child is at this level or not.

 Also from the CAP website: